 On applying the said principle to the case of the applicant, it is clear that as per the 2nd PRC circulated vide letter dated 5.3.2009, pay has to be fixed in the corresponding revised pay scale of the substantive post, since there is no provision in the PRC to fix pay in the corresponding new pay scale based on officiating pay.
-The applicant was officiating in the higher post of AD (OL) and her pay as per relevant rule has to be fixed in the officiating post after allowing one notional increment.
-Besides, in respect of Time Bound Promotion granted under NEPP, which is again a policy decision of the respondents organization, it was clarified vide letter dated 19.2.2010 that the pay drawn in local officiating arrangement will not be protected under the Time Bound Promotion Policy.
-Applicant claims that the clarification is untenable since it is against the FRs relied upon by her.
+The applicant was officiating in the higher post of AD (OL) and his pay as per relevant rule has to be fixed in the officiating post after allowing one notional increment.
+Besides, in respect of Time Bound Promotion granted under NEPP, which is again a policy decision of the respondents organisation, it was clarified vide letter dated 19.2.2010 that the pay drawn in local officiating arrangement will not be protected under the Time Bound Promotion Policy.
+Applicant claims that the clarification is untenable since it is against the FRs relied upon by him.
 FRs being statutory would prevail over executive instructions.
 However, the FRs relied upon by the applicant would not be able to back his claim as legal principles stipulated by the Hon'ble Apex Court stated supra in respect of PRC Recommendations and policy decisions would reign supreme.
 Hence, in this context, the revision of the pay of the applicant as per PRC taken by the respondents is proper and needs to be upheld.

 VII.
-Going a step further, we observe that the respondents have admitted that they have made a mistake in fixing the pay of Sri B. Geetha

-Srinivas after the 2nd PRC on 1.1.2007, by considering the officiating pay as on 31.12.2006 in the higher post of AD (OL) instead of taking the substantive pay in the lower post held by the applicant in a substantive capacity, which was cited by the applicant to seek the relief prayed for.
-Ld.
-Respondents counsel admitted that it was a bonafide mistake committed by the respondents in respect of Sri B.Geetha Srinivas.
-A bonafide mistake can be corrected as held by the Hon'ble Supreme Court in VSNL v.
-Ajit Kumar Kar & Others, (2008) 11 SCC 591,
+Going a step further, we observe that the respondents have admitted that they have made a mistake in fixing the pay of the applicant after the 2nd PRC on 1.1.2007, by considering the officiating pay as on 31.12.2006 in the higher post of AD (OL) instead of taking the substantive pay in the lower post held by the applicant in a substantive capacity.
+It was a bonafide mistake and it can be corrected as held by the Hon'ble Supreme Court in VSNL v.
+Ajit Kumar Kar, (2008) 11 SCC 591,